 In the textual modality, we aim to learn the association between uttered speech and semantic concepts.
 A detection system transcribes the speech into text.
-From the text, we remove the frequently occurring stopwords.
+From the text we remove the frequently occurring stopwords.
 After stopword removal, we are ready to learn semantics.

 To learn the relation between uttered speech and concepts, we connect words to shots.
 We make this connection within the temporal boundaries of a shot.
 We derive a lexicon of uttered words that co-occur with ω using the shot-based annotations of the training data.
 For each concept ω , we learn a separate lexicon, Λ_T^{ω} , as this uttered word lexicon is specific for that concept.
 We modify the procedure for Person X concepts, i.e., Madeleine Albright and Bill Clinton, to optimize results.
 In broadcast news, a news anchor or reporter mentions names or other indicative words just before or after a person is visible.
 To account for this observation, we stretch the shot boundaries with five seconds on each side for Person X concepts.
 For these concepts, this procedure assures that the textual feature analysis considers even more textual content.
-For feature extraction, we compare the text associated with each shot with Λ_T^{ω} .
-This comparison yields a text vector $\vec{t_i}$ for shot i, which contains the histogram of the words in association with ω .
+For feature extraction we compare the text associated with each shot with Λ_T^{ω} .
+This comparison yields a text vector \mathbf{t}i for shot i, which contains the histogram of the words in association with ω .

-3.2.3 Multimodal Analysis and Classification
+Multimodal Analysis and Classification

-The result of the content analysis step is a multimodal vector \vec{m}i that integrates all unimodal results.
-We concatenate the visual vector \vec{v}i with the text vector \vec{t}i to obtain \vec{m}i .
-After this modality fusion, \vec{m}i serves as the input for the supervised learning module.
-To optimize parameter settings, we use three-fold cross validation on the training set.
-The content analysis step associates probability $p^(\omega|\vec{m}i)$ with a shot i, for all ω in Λ_S .
+The result of the content analysis step is a multimodal vector \mathbf{m}i that integrates all unimodal results.
+We concatenate the visual vector \mathbf{v}i with the text vector \mathbf{t}i , to obtain \mathbf{m}i .
+After this modality fusion, \mathbf{m}i serves as the input for the supervised learning module.
+To optimize parameter settings, we use threefold cross-validation on the training set.
+The content analysis step associates probability $p^(\omega | \mathbf{m}i)$ with a shot i, for all ω in Λ_S .

-3.3 Style Analysis Step
+8.3.3 Style Analysis Step

-In the style analysis step, we conceive of a video from the production perspective.
-Based on the four roles involved in the video production process [15], [30], this step analyzes a video by four related style detectors.
+In the style analysis step we conceive of a video from the production perspective.
+Based on the four roles involved in the video production process [39, 34], this step analyzes a video by four related style detectors.
 Layout detectors analyze the role of the editor.
 Content detectors analyze the role of production design.
 Capture detectors analyze the role of the production recording unit.
-Finally, context detectors analyze the role of the preproduction team, see Fig. 6.
-Note that, in contrast to the content analysis step, where we learn specific content features from a data set, content features in the style analysis step are generic and independent of the data set.
+Finally, context detectors analyze the role of the preproduction team, see Figure 8.8.
+Note that in contrast to the content analysis step, where we learn specific content features from a data set, content features in the style analysis step are generic and independent of the data set.